 Choosing high-quality garden equipment yields the best results and lasts a lot longer.
 However, maintenance and care are essential.
-Not only will the appliances stay in their best shape, they will also be ready to be used on your next garden chore on the spot.
+Not only will the appliances stay in their best shape but they will also be ready to be used on your next garden chore on the spot.
 There are a few basic rules you have to follow when it comes to taking care of your garden equipment.
 So we’ve put together a list of our five most critical ways to take care of your equipment.

 2. Don’t Store Away Wet Tools